kingller/theme-color-webpack-plugin/README.md

 const options = {
   stylesDir: path.join(__dirname, './src/styles'), // styles directory containing all less files
   varFile: path.join(__dirname, './src/styles/variables.less'), // include all color variables in `varFile` that you want to change dynamically
+  globalVarFile: path.join(__dirname, './src/styles/global-variables.less'), // (Optional) which less variables in the file will replace css variables in all less files.
+For example, if @primary-1 is defined in the file, var(--primary-1) will be replaced by @primary-1. findMissVar - (Optional) boolean.
+The default value is true.
+If the variable referenced in globalVarFile is not found in varFile, it will look for the import file and add it. most of the time you don't need this.
-  themeVariables: ['@theme-color'], // (Optional) Specify variables to use (If not set, all variables in varFile will be used)
+  themeVariables: ['@theme-color'], // (Optional) Specify variables to use (If not set, all variables in varFile will be used). most of the time you don't need this.
   outputFilePath: path.join(__dirname, './public/color.less'), // if provided, file will be created with generated less/styles
   include: ['./**/*.less'], // (Optional) Specify the included file.
 Here is its default value.
 It will be used as path.join(stylesDir, './**/*.less') to relative path.
   options: {} // (Optional) less options